peterWSU109/ThermalPi/README.md

 ### Install the Rasberry Pi Optical Camera and Align with Thermal camera

-The cameras need to be aligned as close together as possible so thier respective fields of view (FOV) overlap as much as possible:
+The cameras need to be aligned so thier respective fields of view (FOV) overlap as much as possible:
 ![camera line up](https://github.com/peterWSU109/ThermalPi/blob/d1cf1d4a702ee568faaf213b1ca062d244e2f426/images_videos/physical%20camera%20line%20up.jpg)

 In the above configuration the software FOV settings should be aproximately correct.